- Cap-and-Trade Program

 Auction Participant Training and Guidance

 An auction participant training presentation is posted annually and updated as needed.
 This training presentation provides detailed requirements and instructions for participating in a joint auction, including eligibility; applicant requirements; administrative requirements; submitting a bid guarantee; bidding; and a description of the process to complete auction settlement and transfer of allowances.
 The Introduction to the WCI, Inc. Auction Platform provides an overview of functionality to support use of the new Auction Platform.
+The Bidding in the WCI, Inc. Auction Platform explains auction bidding and reports functionality within the new Auction Platform.

 - Auction Participant Training Presentation (updated July 9, 2021)